demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### azure-ks-auth-test
 ***
-Tests the connectivity to the Azure.
+Tests the connectivity to Azure.

 #### Base Command